What is a lumbar strain?

 - Stretching and strengthening exercises (for the lower back as it heals)

-- Education regarding the use and wearing of appropriate protective equipment
+- Learning how to use and wear appropriate protective equipment